 The Chief Audit Executive shall be accountable to University management and the BOR to:

 - Report significant issues related to the processes for controlling the activities of the organization and its affiliates, including potential improvements to those processes, and provide information concerning such issues through resolution.

 - Provide information periodically on the status and results of the annual audit plan and the sufficiency of Internal Audit resources.

 The Chief Audit Executive and staff of Internal Audit have responsibility to:

 - Develop a flexible annual audit plan using appropriate risk-based methodology, including any risks or control concerns identified by management, and submit that plan to the BOR for review and approval.

 - Implement the annual audit plan, as approved, including, and as appropriate, any special tasks or projects requested by management and the BOR.

 - Maintain a professional audit staff with sufficient knowledge, skills, experience, and professional certifications to meet the requirements of this Charter.

-- Establish a quality assurance program by which the Internal Audit Director assures the operation of internal auditing activities.
+- Establish a quality assurance program by which the Chief Audit Executive assures the operation of internal auditing activities.

 - Evaluate and assess new or changing services, processes, operations, and controls concurrent with their development, implementation, and/or expansion.